Tescott, Kansas

 Tescott is a city in Ottawa County, Kansas, United States.
 As of the 2020 census, the population of the city was 265.
 It is located northwest of Salina at the intersection of 30th Road and K-18 highway, next to an abandoned railroad.

 History

 Tescott was laid out in 1866.
-The city was named for T.E.
-Scott, an early settler.
+The city was named for T. E. Scott, an early settler.

 On May 1, 2018, an EF3 wedge tornado struck the area near the city, damaging one house.
-Nobody was killed nor injured.
+Nobody was killed or injured.